python-gitlab/python-gitlab/docs/gl_objects/builds.rst

 Builds/Jobs
 ===========

-Builds/Jobs are associated to projects and commits.
+Builds/Jobs are associated to projects, pipelines and commits.
 They provide information on the builds/jobs that have been run, and methods to manipulate them.

 Reference
 ---------